TManiacDev/ILI9xxx_ExpPack/README.md

 ## Small changes against the based
 + Rework for independency to the touch panel
 + Removed timer dependencies for polling only mode (without TouchGFX)
-+ If no back light isused, this will build without configuration needed.
++ If no back light is used, this will build without configuration needed.

 ## This isn't a compilable project at all
 The including code is to build the ExpansionPack with the **STM32PackCreator**.